klharp/D3-DataJournalism/README.md

 ## Background

-The data set included with the assignment is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/) with data on state rates of poverty,age,income,healthcare,obesity, and smoking.
+The data set included with the assignment is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/) with data on state rates of poverty, age, income, healthcare, obesity, and smoking.

 D3, Javascript, HTML and CSS were used in this exercise.